Dr Anna Goldsworthy

 Anna has degrees from the University of Adelaide and Texas Christian University, and a doctorate from the University of Melbourne.
 Her teachers have been Eleonora Sivan, Tamas Ungar, and Ronald Farren-Price.
 Additionally, Anna has studied in Moscow with Lev Naumov, with the support of an ArtsSA Emerging Artist Award.

-In 2020, Anna is Artist and Writer in Residence at the Melbourne Recital Centre; directs the Coriole Music Festival and the Hayllar Wilderness Festival; tours extensively with Seraphim Trio; collaborates with instrumentalists including cellist Narek Hakhnazaryan, violinist Andrew Haveron, and pianist Konstantin Shamray; and launches her debut novel Melting Moments.
+In 2021, Anna is Artist and Writer in Residence at the Melbourne Recital Centre; directs the Coriole Music Festival and the Hayllar Wilderness Festival; tours extensively with Seraphim Trio; collaborates with instrumentalists including cellist Narek Hakhnazaryan, violinist Andrew Haveron, and pianist Konstantin Shamray.

 For more information on Anna Goldsworthy, visit her website.